Queenadreena: Label shifts, The Butcher and the Butterfly: 2002–2006

 Billy Freedom was replaced in 2002 by drummer Pete Howard, formerly of The Clash.
 The band signed with Rough Trade for their second album, 2002's Drink Me.
 The record spawned the single "Pretty Like Drugs," which garnered the band attention from rock press.
 The album was well received by such publications as Drowned in Sound, who gave it a 7/10 rating, writing: "KatieJane Garside is the kind of woman who makes ordinarily rational grown guys go weak at the knees.
 "Pretty Like Drugs" will show you why.
 As her cutesy lost girl Tori Amos/Björk-isms erupt into fearsome hollers that would have piss dribbling down Courtney Love's surgically enhanced thighs, it'll all make sense."
 The French publication Les inrockuptibles described the record as "Gothic, dark, and threatening."

 Rough Trade dropped the group shortly after the release of Drink Me, and Wajih left the band while they embarked on a tour supporting Garbage.
-Janie Jarvis, formerly of Radiator, joined the band as a temporary bassist for their tour, before former Daisy Chainsaw bassist Richard Adams joined the group.
+Janne Jarvis, formerly of Radiator, joined the band as a temporary bassist for their tour, before former Daisy Chainsaw bassist Richard Adams joined the group.
 Adams shortly after left the band, and they appeared at the Castle Donington Download Festival in 2003.

 The band signed with One Little Indian Records in 2004, and released The Butcher and the Butterfly with KatieJane's sister Melanie Garside on bass, who left soon after and was replaced by Paul Jackson (not to be confused with the fusion bassist of the same name).
 On 22 March 2005, the band recorded a live album at the Institute of Contemporary Arts in London.
 The album was released in September as Live at the ICA.